 - Star Trek: Enterprise.
-The episode "Similtude" starts with the funeral of the Chief Engineer, 'Trip' Tucker.
+"Similtude" starts with the funeral of the Chief Engineer, Charles 'Trip' Tucker.
 We then proceed to a Walking Transplant plot, and the funeral turns out to be for Trip's clone, with the real Trip standing at the back of the crowd.

 - Wicked begins with everyone celebrating Elphaba's death.
 She didn't get a funeral.
 It's also a weird example in that she's not really dead.

 - Evita starts with Eva Peron's state funeral and then flashes back.

 - Orfeo ed Euridice starts with Orpheus and the chorus mourning Eurydice at her tomb, eventually leading him to go to the Underworld to get her back.

 - Tomb Raider Chronicles uses Lara Croft's funeral as a framing device, with each playable segment being a story told by one of the guests about her past exploits.
 However, since her (apparent) death occurred at the end of the previous game, the flashbacks don't actually catch up to the 'present.'